 If an Involved Partner is ambivalent, Discernment Counseling is the appropriate next step.
 I have seen many websites by “Gottman informed” therapists who claim victory working with ambivalent actively Involved Partners.

-I imagine their pained look, and well-bitten lower lip has persuaded the therapist that they are “working hard” in therapy, and really “want to” break off from their affair partner.
+They’ll want to persuade their therapist that they are “working hard” in therapy, and really “want to” break off from their affair partner.
 What they are probably doing is recruiting their clueless therapist and Hurt Partner into a theatrical production that will prove how “hard they tried.”

 If a therapist is willing to work with you while the affair is still on-going, and they are not doing Discernment Counseling, I would check their credentials carefully.
+They are not a Gottman therapist.
 This is one of the most common mistakes made by untrained “all-purpose” therapists.

 The reason why I focus more on the degree of the ambivalence of Involved Partners is that a certain degree of ambivalence is “baked in the cake” of the Hurt Partner’s emotional swings.
 If they wanted out of the marriage, they would probably not be calling us in the first place.
 About 90% of the Infidelity cases we work on at Couples Therapy Inc. are initiated by Hurt Partners.